Big-Green-7245/teamcode2023/README.md

 To work with the repository in Android Studio, first clone the newest (currently 7.2) version of FtcRobotController App.
 Then, replace the teamcode folder with this repository.

-This can be easily done through git, in the terminal.
+This can be easily done through git.
+In the terminal, move to a folder where you keep your robotics stuff, and enter the following commands.

 ```bash
 git clone https://github.com/FIRST-Tech-Challenge/FtcRobotController.git